 6. Self-Help Books

 Like exercise equipment, the gifting of self-help books, while done with good intentions, may not be well-received.
 Same goes for anything related to relationship advice or having children.

 Instead, focus on fun experiences the newlyweds can share.
 “Purchase a gift that is something the couple can do together,” says Patires.
 “Research the city the couple lives in and see what kind of classes you can find.
 Some examples include: dance, rock climbing, cooking or painting.
 Then buy them a gift certificate.”

 Table the thought.
 Buying furniture as a gift has multiple risks.
 The item might not physically fit in the home or it might not match the couple’s style.
-Same goes with art or other home decor.
-Your taste for the finer things in Elvis-on-velvet may not be the newlyweds’.
+The same goes for art or other home decor.
+Your taste for the finer things in Elvis-on-velvet may not be matched by the newlyweds’.

 If you can’t suppress your inner interior decorator, at least start with the wedding registry.
 “Find out where the couple is registered to see if they have any furniture or home decor on their registry,” says Patires.
 “Couples love receiving gifts for items they have put on their registry, and you know they will like it since they picked it out.”

 Come on now, really?
-You want to chip in at the last minute with your scintillating ideas for decorating your bestie's big day?
+You want to chip in at the last minute with your fashion-forward ideas for decorating your bestie's big day?
 Don't.

 Says Patires, "The bride and groom have spent countless hours creating the design for their wedding.
 It is unlikely that the gift that you may want for them to incorporate will work with the plan they have created.
 It is not nice to make them feel obligated to use it either.
 Leave the planning to the couple and let them get what they need for their wedding."